Do First Names Equal Fewer Claims?

 Building a friendly, warm relationship with your patients is well worth the time.

-by Kathy Everitt, Senior Risk Management Consultant in Practice Procedures on Friday, October 18, 2019
+Posted in Patient Experience on Friday, October 18, 2019

 Building rapport with a patient can go a long way towards mitigating a potential claim – people are less likely to make claims against providers they like.
 Additionally, patients are more likely to follow through with treatment plans presented by providers they know and trust.